cse299sec11g03/ShopMart-Shopping-Center/ShopMart Shopping Center/README.md

-# buyNsell
+# ShopMart-Shopping-Center
-Buy and sell web application made with flask.
+This is an E-Commerce site for buying and selling products and more.